kpumuk/codecolorer/readme.txt

 * **no_cc** (*boolean*) – when *true* the syntax in code block will not be highlighted, code will be rendered inside `<code></code>` tag.
 * **class** (*string*) – additional CSS classes to add to the wrapper HTML element.
+* **file** (*string*) — when specified, code will be loaded from external file.
+  Should be a relative to uploads folder path, only files from uploads are allowed to be embedded.

 You can use special tag `[cci]` instead of `[cc]` to force inline mode: